lambdastack/lambdastack/tools/development/k8s/memory/patch_cgroup_driver/readme.md

+---
+**NOTE**

+This tool is deprecated and needs to be adjusted according to [deprecation](https://github.com/kubernetes/kubernetes/pull/90513) of `--cgroup-driver` flag in `kubeadm-flags.env` since 1.19 version.
+Epicli ensures that cgroup driver is set to `systemd` during apply and upgrade.

+---

 [K8s documentation](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#cgroup-drivers) states:

 > A single cgroup manager simplifies the view of what resources are being allocated and will by default have a more consistent view of the available and in-use resources.